WargamingPlayer/HA-Marstek-Venus-E-Modbus/README.md

 Home Assistant Modbus Interface for Marstek Venus E

 ## Version information
-Version 0.02
+Version 0.0.4
-This version is the base version for Marstek Venus E.
+This version contains now 3 files for the Marstek E Venus Modbus integration of 3 Marsteks.
+This version also contains a couple of termplates for consolidating values when using the "Power Flow Card Plus card".

 ## Folders:
   [root]\